 There has never been a compete reissue of Club 51's output.
 Relic put out an LP, The Golden Groups—Part 35: The Best of Club 51 Records in the late 1980s; including it in the "Golden Groups" series entailed a focus on doowop.
 This is the music that built Relic, but the company was forced to fill out the LP with audition demos, most of them in truly miserable sonics.
 In retrospect, it might have been wiser to use the releases by Prince Cooper, Sunnyland Slim, and Honey Brown, plus the Bobbie James and Rudy Greene solo sides.
 That would have made a fabulous collector’s item.
 (The Sunnyland Slim sides were eventually reissued on Classics, but to this day nothing has been done with the other material.)
 Although Relic Records no longer exists, the former owners still currently hold rights to the label.

 We've made no attempt to list all of the direct-to-78 demos that Davis cut in the back of his store, or the audition disks and tapes that other singers and groups presented to Club 51 and that Jimmie Davis kept.
-There were a lot of them, most not intended for use on the label, and the surviving items usually have no artist information attached (some vocal group demos and lacquers were loaned to Relic Records by Richard Reicheg and used to fill out Relic LP 5059).
+(However, a demo that Sun Ra cut with members of his first Arkestra, in the fall of 1955, and gave to Davis is covered on our Sun Ra page.
+For demos cut by Von Freeman's group, see our Parrot/Blue Lake page; for a King Fleming demo, see our King Fleming page.)
+There were a lot of demos, most not intended for use on the label, and the surviving items usually have no artist information attached (some vocal group demos and lacquers were loaned to Relic Records by Richard Reicheg and used to fill out Relic LP 5059).
 Besides, the recording quality is frequently dire; many of the demos were amateurishly recorded in clubs and practice rooms on less than the best equipment.
-However, a few of these items are of broader interest.

 Jimmie Davis maintained some interest in gospel, as the abortive venture with the Highway Travelers indicates.
-A gospel acetate on Club 51 by another gospel group, The Spitual Voices (we're pretty sure that this was a misprint for Spiritual Voices, on labels that also misspell "Promised") is now in Bill Sabis's collection.)
+A gospel acetate on Club 51 by another gospel group, The Spitual Voices (we're pretty sure that this was a misprint for Spiritual Voices, on labels that also misspell "Promised") was in Bill Sabis's collection.
 The record carried a stick-on Club 51 label (purple on white), marked as an advance sample for disc jockeys.
 However, there is no matrix number on either "The Promise Land" [sic] or "The Canyon Land," nor is there a tentative release number.
 We'll assume that the use of the Club 51 stick-on label without a release number indicated a lesser degree of commitment from the company.
-A track by at least one other (unidentified) gospel group was included among the demos and test pressings once held by Jimmie Davis.
+A track by at least one other (unidentified) gospel group, a brilliant performance of "God Made the World," was also included among the demos and test pressings once held by Jimmie Davis.

 In developing the history of Jimmie Davis and his Club 51 operation we found the following particularly helpful: Donn Fileti's notes to The Golden Groups—Part 35: The Best of Club 51 Records (Relic 5059) which were based, in turn, on Richard Reicheg's interviews with Jimmie and Lillian Davis; and Delia O'Hara's Davis profile for the April 29, 1987 Chicago Sun-Times called "Skating through the Color Barrier."
 Robert Ferlingere's tutorials on the RCA Victor matrix number system helped us figure out the dates of label's last two releases.
 We also thank George Nettleson for providing the Kansas City Call clip that allowed us to firmly date the founding of Club 51; to Jerry Sko, Tom Kelly, Big Joe Louis, George Paulus, Dr. Robert Stallworth, and Dan Ferone for label photos (any Club 51 is extremely difficult to find in the collectors' market); to Richard Reicheg for a dub of Club 51 106; to Bill Sabis for a photo of the unreleased Club 51 102 and to Bill Greensmith, Stephen Dikovics, and Bo Sandell, and Richard Reicheg for information about the Club 51 penumbra--the array of lacquers, test pressings, and limited-circulation items that may have been intended for general release at one time.